 3.7 In the event that unfunded liabilities arise that cannot be recovered from the admission body, the indemnity or bond provider or guarantor, these will normally fall to be met by the Scheme employer in the case of paragraph 1(d) admission bodies or the Fund as a whole (i.e. all employers) in the case of other admission bodies.
-In this latter case the shortfalldeficit would normally fall on the employers pro-rata to their liabilities in the Fund.
-Unless the shortfalldeficit amount were material, the allocation of the shortfalldeficit to all employers in the Fund would be carried out at the next formal actuarial valuation.
-Alternatively, if the guarantor for the outgoing admission body was also a participant in the Fund, the outgoing admission body's assets, liabilities and the funding deficit could be subsumed by the guarantor within the Fund.
+In this latter case the deficit would normally fall on the employers pro-rata to their liabilities in the Fund.
+Unless the deficit amount were material, the allocation of the deficit to all employers in the Fund would be carried out at the next formal actuarial valuation.
+Alternatively, if the guarantor for the outgoing admission body was also a participant in the Fund, the outgoing admission body within the Fund.